jipuwang/MCKeff/README.md

 # MCKeff
-Monte Carlo neutron transport solver to solve for the effective multiplication factor in an innite lattice of reactor fuel pins with vacuum boundaries on top and bottom.
+Monte Carlo neutron transport solver to solve for the effective multiplication factor in an innite lattice of reactor fuel pins with vacuum boundaries on top and bottom.